 TGah Editor: Change the paragraph below as follows (#5101):

-The S1G STA that responds with a Short Probe Response frame shall include the following information in the frame:
+An S1G STA that responds with a Short Probe Response frame shall include the following information in the frame:

 —The elements that are requested by the requesting STA as indicated in the Short Probe Response Option element contained in the received Probe Request frame.

-—If a bit in a Probe Response Option bitmap in the Short Probe Response Option element is equal to 1, then the corresponding information element is requested and it shall be included in the Short Probe Response frame (See 8.4.2.170t (Short Probe Response Option element)).
+—If a bit in a Probe Response Option bitmap in the Short Probe Response Option element is equal to 1, then the corresponding information element is requested and it shall be included in the Short Probe Response frame (see 8.4.2.170t (Short Probe Response Option element)).

 —If the S1G Beacon Compatibility element is included in the Short Probe Response frame, then it shall be included as the first optional element and shall be generated no later than the Timestamp field of the frame and not earlier than 231 -1 microseconds.